amlucas/amlucas.github.io/source/blog/hydrocube.md

 ]}}

 Once everything was connected to the breadboard, things look a bit messy: many long cables between moving parts, making the whole thing rather fragile.
-We thus built another frame that holds all the electronic parts together: the Kria board on top, attached with screws, and the breadboard on the side, attached with double face tape.
+We thus built a new frame to organize all the electronic components: the Kria board on top, attached with screws, and the breadboard on the side, attached with double face tape.
 The power cable was also attached to the frame to avoid non-intentionally pulling on the connection.

 {{image_row, [